mysociety/alaveteli/docs/installing/manual_install.md

 ## Install Ruby dependencies

 To install Alaveteli's Ruby dependencies, you need to install bundler.
-In Debian, this is provided as a package (installed as part of the package install process above).
+In Debian and Ubuntu, this is provided as a package (installed as part of the package install process above).
 You could also install it as a gem:

     sudo gem install bundler